 Risks and Uncertainties-The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, protection of proprietary technology, dependence on key personnel, reliance on single-source vendors, availability of raw materials, patentability of the Company's products and processes and clinical efficacy and safety of the Company's products under development, compliance with government regulations and the need to obtain additional financing to fund operations.
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical studies, clinical trials and regulatory approval, prior to commercialization.
 These efforts will require significant amounts of additional capital, adequate personnel infrastructure and extensive compliance and reporting.
 The Company's product candidates are still in development and, to date, none of the Company's product candidates have been approved for sale and, therefore, the Company has not generated any revenue from product sales.
-There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained or maintained, that any products developed will obtain necessary government regulatory approval or that any approved products will be commercially viable.
-Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will generate revenue from product sales.
+There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained or maintained, that any products development efforts are successful, it is uncertain when, if ever, the Company will generate revenue from product sales.
 The Company operates in an environment of rapid technological change and substantial competition from other pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees, consultants and other third parties.